n0rdy/n0rdy-blog/content/posts/20250203/when-postgres-index-meets-bcrypt.md

 }
 ```

-While there are a lot of bit manipulation logic here, which I won't dare to explain, but what's important here is that `dptr < end` will make sure that the result will be 16 bytes long.
+While there is a lot of bit manipulation logic here, which I won't dare to explain, but what's important here is that `dptr < end` will make sure that the result will be 16 bytes long.
 But the salt should be 22?

 In Bcrypt, while the salt is indeed encoded as 22 characters in base64 format, it actually decodes to 16 bytes of raw data.
 When encoding binary data to base64: